R1. Student Introduction to Health Services

 1. Minimum of a one-hour presentation on substance use prevention for all new students during the Career Preparation Period.
 This presentation must explain (1) TEAP prevention, education, and intervention services, (2) Job Corps drug and alcohol testing requirements and procedures, and (3) the consequences of testing positive for drug or alcohol use while in Job Corps

 2. Presentation(s) on managing substance misuse, abuse, and dependency symptoms and issues in the workplace for students during the Career Development and Transition Periods

 3. At least three annual center-wide substance use prevention and education activities

-4. Clinical consultation with Center Director, management staff, Center Mental Health Consultant, and Health and Wellness Manager regarding substance use prevention and education efforts for students and staff
+4. Clinical consultation with Center Director, management staff, Center Mental Health Consultant, and Health and Wellness Director regarding substance use prevention and education efforts for students and staff

 5. Coordination with other departments/programs on center, to include, but not be limited to, residential, recreation, student government association, and HEALs, to develop integrated prevention and education services

 c.
 Assessment for identification of students at risk for substance use problems to include:

 1. Review of Social Intake Form (SIF) or intake assessment of all students performed by counseling staff within one week of arrival

 2. Formalized assessment measures (e.g., SASSI3 or SASSIA2), and clinical judgment to determine students’ level of risk for substance use

 3. Collaboration with the Center Mental-Health Consultant to determine when a MSWR or medical separation is appropriate and should be recommended for a student with substance use conditions (see Chapter 2, Section 2.3, R5, e.5)